TUM-DSE/research-work-info/checklist.md

 ## Registration

 * [ ] Registered (The thesis registration deadline is the 15th of every month, whereas the Guided Research/IDP can only be registered at the beginning of a semester.)

+## Intermediate Presentation

+* [ ] Scheduled an intermediate presentation with my advisor (1 month after the official start)
+* [ ] I presented the problem statement, related work, and the "strawman" design to my advisor.

 ## Towards thesis/report submission